Social Work Department

 Emotional support and counselling where appropriate, which includes focusing on adjustment and coping strategies relating to life crisis such as serious illness/ trauma or bereavement.

-Practical support or counselling interventions at the time of an acute crisis such as death, admission to the intensive care or the Emergency Department
+Practical support or counselling interventions at the time of an acute crisis such as death, admission to the Intensive Care Unit or the Emergency Department.

-Assistance and support with the HSE processes including long-term care fair deal or home care packages
+Assistance and support with the HSE processes including long-term care, such as the Fair Deal scheme or Home Care Packages.

-Liaising with statutory and voluntary services for the patient and family in areas such as homelessness, respite care, addiction and mental health services
+Liaising with statutory and voluntary services for you and your family in areas such as homelessness, respite care, addiction issues, and mental health services.

-The Department of Medical Social Work does not deal directly with any social welfare claims or enquiries.
-Instead, we advise that you contact your local social welfare office or Citizens Information Centre.
+Please note: The Department of Medical Social Work does not deal directly with any social welfare claims or enquiries.
+Instead, we advise that you contact your local Social Welfare Office or Citizens Information Centre.